curbengh/curbengh.github.io/source/_posts/cloudflare-argo-nixos.md

   # cloudflared is not distributed via a free software license
   nixpkgs.config.allowUnfree = true;
   services.argoWeb.enable = true;
+  # if the config is in another location
+  # services.argoWeb.config = "/etc/caddy/argoWeb.yml";
 ```

 ## Create a CNAME record